-VIII.7.36: Pāda b contains two ambiguous forms, whose variant interpretations have produced very different tr.: chándaḥ may be nom. sg. masc. to chánda- 'pleasing' or nom./acc. sg. neut. to chándas- 'meter'; sūraḥ can be nom. sg. masc. sūra- 'sun' or gen. sg. svàr- 'id.'
+VIII.7.36: Pāda b contains two ambiguous forms, whose variant interpretations have produced very different tr.: chándah may be nom. sg. masc. to chánda- 'pleasing' (the only other possible ex. in the RV is at I.92.6, q.v.) or nom./acc. sg. neut. to chándas-'meter'; sūrah can be nom. sg. masc. sūra- 'sun' or gen. sg. svàr- 'id.'
 The standard tr. opt for the former choice in both cases, e.g., Re "tel un charmeur est le soleil, de par (son) éclat."
-I have chosen the latter in both cases.
-The verse is a reference to the ritual here-and-now, the kindling of the fire at dawn: the phrase sūro arcíṣā "with the ray of the sun" is an indicator of that time.
-I take chándaḥ as a metrical verse because the hymn opened with a similar metrical expression: triṣṭúbham íṣam (see comm. ad vs. 1).
-The Maruts are characterized as chandastúbh- 'chanting in rhythm' in V.52.12, a cmpd that unites the chandas- of our vs. 36 with the 2^{nd} part of triṣṭúbh- in vs. 1.
+I have chosen the latter in both cases, at least in the publ tr., though I now have doubts about the identity and meaning of chándah, though I would still stand by the gen. interpr. of sūrah.
+The verse is a reference to the ritual here-and-now, the kindling of the fire at dawn: the phrase sūro arcísā "with the ray of the sun" is an indicator of that time.
+In the publ. tr.
+I took chándah as "a metrical verse" because the hymn opened with a similar metrical expression: tristúbham ísam (see comm. ad vs. 1).
+The Maruts are characterized as chandastúbh- 'chanting in rhythm' in V.52.12, a cmpd that unites the chandas- of our vs. 36 with the 2nd part of tristúbh- in vs. 1.
 To be born "like a metrical verse" makes sense in a RVic context: the fire is kindled (born) as the verbal portion of the ritual begins to be spoken (born).
+However, I am disturbed by the fact that the s-stem chándas- has late distribution (X 7x, Vālakh.
+1x, with deriv. chandasyà- found one in late IX).
+Although the just cited chandastúbh- is always analyzed (beg. with Pp.) as containing the s-stem, on formal grounds the 1st member could just as well be a them. form.
+I'm am therefore more sympathetic to seeing a thematic form here (Gr's chánda-), perhaps with the sense 'pleasing'.
+So I provide an alt. tr. "like one aiming to please."

-VIII.8.4: The hapax voc. adhapriyā is clearly based on the slightly better attested kadhapriya-/-prī- (on which see comm. ad I.30.20), a form of which is found in the immediately preceding hymn VIII.7.31.
-The latter is a dismissive and slighting form of address ("when-friends?" -- that is, fair-weather friends) whereas adhapriya-seems to be the opposite: "now/here-friends," that is, reliable friends.
+VIII.8.4: The hapax voc. adhapriyā is clearly based on the slightly better attested kadhapriya-l-prī- (on which see comm. ad I.30.20), a form of which is found in the immediately preceding hymn VIII.7.31.
+The latter is a dismissive and slighting form of address ("when-friends?" -- that is, fair-weather friends) whereas adhapriya- seems to be the opposite: "now/here-friends," that is, reliable friends.